 Dental insurance in Ohio is affordable, easy to apply for and available through many of the most recognized insurers.
 The cost of good managed-care coverage, which includes regular preventive checkups, is actually less expensive than most people realize.
 Anthem Blue Cross, UnitedHealthcare, Medical Mutual and Humana are four of the larger providers in the state.
 There are also many other smaller carriers that offer “discount “plans.

-We have carefully picked the best dental policies in the state and made them available to you.
+We have carefully picked the best policies in the state and made them available to you.
 Pediatric coverage is also automatically covered through many Exchange plans.
 If you need help with enrollment, or subsidy calculation, please notify us.

 Managed Care Vs. Indemnity